 Most of the hotel guests were very dirty and very ignorant towards human morals.
 As a result, I tried picking up plastic bags from the sea as much as I could…

 As an apology gesture, the hotel gave us two massages at the SPA.
 Honestly, it’s a good thing they were complimentary as I think if I would have paid for them, they wouldn’t be worth it.
 Do a camel ride instead, it’s so much more satisfying and it’s the same price.

-The hotel decoration was really nice though and the staff tried their best to do a good job in keeping the hotel clean regardless of the dirty guests.
+The hotel decoration was really nice though and the staff tried their best to do a good job of keeping the hotel clean regardless of the dirty guests.

 I really loved the Tunisian bar and the decoration there.
-It was my personal favorite.
+It was my personal favourite.

 The only times we went out of the hotel was for the camel ride – that I totally recommend doing ! – and for the souk in Nabeul.

 The camel ride was super nice at it costs only 25€ per person ( transport included).
 It lasts just a couple of hours, but the person in charge, Ali was super nice and funny.

 Definitely worth it!
 The camels were also super cute and you can see that they are well taken cared of, unlike the camel from the beach that you can immediately detect that she is mistreated.

 We even tried out some marvellous Tunisian costumes and took some pics.
 The house where they live is so pretty and there were even turtles there.

 And now about the souk in Nabeul.
 From the hotel, you can take a taxi ( it’s just 10 dinars, but when we took the cab back, it cost only 8; don’t know why).